 Hence we came up with a “Help Buy A River Terrapin Egg” campaign.
 Each river terrapin egg costs RM 5 (they cost more in the Setiu River) and monies raised from this campaign would be used to purchase terrapin eggs in the Kerteh and Kemaman Rivers.
 Please help us raise the necessary funds by “buying a river terrapin egg”.
 We will send you a THANK YOU card as a token of our appreciation.

 If you need further information/clarifications, don’t be shy, email us at firstname.lastname@example.org and we will get back to you ASAP!

 Past to Present to Future

 The former premise of Yin Oi Tong, South-East Asia's oldest chinese medicinal wholesaler is currently undergoing a restoration process to return its state to its glorious past.
-The 3 unit shophouse sits majestically at the junction of China and Penang Street in the heart of UNESCO George Town and is expected to be completed and open for business in 2012.
-There will be a Chinese Medicinal Hall, a Chinese Medicinal Museum, a bistro , a living heritage stay and a resource centre.
+The 3 unit shophouse sits majestically at the junction of China and Penang Street in the heart of UNESCO George Town and is already open for business .
+The Chinese Medicinal Hall , Chinese Medicinal Museum and a herbal garden in the courtyard is at the moment Work-In-Progress but Bistro Tang, Ren i Tang heritage inn and the Macam Macam souvenir shop is now open.
 The shoplots, built in 1823, originally belonged to Cheah Kay and is now under the ownership of the Cheah Kongsi, one of the largest landowners in George Town.
 Yin Oi Tong, had occupied the premises since 1885 but had moved out to its own premise in Paya Terubong on June 30 ,2009.